Florida School for Boys: Campus and structure

 In 1929, an 11-room concrete block detention building, also containing cells (white students), was constructed to house incorrigible or violent students.
 The site was not originally fenced.
 Students called it "The White House."

 In the 1950s and 1960s, it was the site of most staff beatings of students.
 Black boys were also punished in the form of whippings and beatings in the White House, but were detained in segregated isolation cells on the "colored" side of campus.

 After corporal punishment at the school was abolished in 1967, the building was used for storage.
 In 2008, in response to allegations of the extreme beatings and torture that took place there, state officials sealed the building in a public ceremony, leaving a memorial plaque.
 It has remained empty since.

 At the time of the US Justice Department investigation in 2010–11, shortly before the facility was closed, Dozier was a fenced, 159-acre "high-risk" residential facility for 104 boys aged 13 to 21 who had been committed there by a court.
 Their average length of stay at Dozier was nine to twelve months.
-They lived in several cottages, with each boy having an unlocked room.
+They lived in several cottages, with each boy having a room that was unlocked during the day and locked at night.

 On an adjacent site was the Jackson Juvenile Offender Center, a "maximum-risk" facility for chronic offenders guilty of felonies or violent crimes.
 It housed residents in single, locked cells like a prison.